-The Weather Portfolio is one of the company’s most famous products and is a leveraged (loan-induced) portfolio with a mix of assets types that counters market risks in all market environments – be it bull market or bear market – and with limited drawdowns (how much value is lost from the previous top).
+The All Weather Portfolio is one of the company’s most famous products and is a leveraged (loan-induced) portfolio with a mix of assets types that counters market risks in all market environments – be it bull market or bear market – and with limited drawdowns (measure in decline from the previous top to the next bottom).
 The strategy is based on macro focused investing and algoritms to achieve extremely good results.

 Ray Dalio also developed a simplified portfolio, which requires less maintenance and that gives a hedged value growth by risk parity.
-This is the portfolio that Dalio presents in Money Master the Game.
-According to Tony Robbin’s team’s back-testing, the portfolio has made money 86% of each year since 1984 to 2013, and the average annual loss was only just under 2%.
+According to back-testing, the portfolio has made money 86% of each year since 1984 to 2013, and the average annual loss was only just under 2%.
 That is a phenomenal achievement.
-This portfolio Ray calls the “All Seasons Portfolio”.
+This portfolio is the one that Ray Dalio calls the “All Seasons Portfolio”.

-In the book, Ray Dalio shares how even small individuals can achieve a similar portfolio, with the caveat that Ray has many analysts at his hands and they constantly monitor and adjust according to market trends to maximize profits.
+As the All Seasons Portfolio is a simplified version of the All Weather Portfolio, it is possible for any retail investor, such as you and I, to replicate.
+Hence, even small investors can now achieve a similar portfolio as what Bridgewater offers its clients, with the caveat that Ray has many analysts at his hands and they constantly monitor and adjust according to market trends to maximize profits.

 But the core portfolio split between assets can easily be replicated by you and I, which means non-professional investors and just any person you could meet on the street.
 This retail investor portfolio, Ray Dalio calls the “All Season Portfolio”, as it is not as exact as the All Weather Portfolio.
 The idea of the All Seasons Portfolio is also that it is easy to maintain and only requires minimal efforts by the investor.
 Rebalancing can be done only once per year, meaning that only annually, you would be selling what you have too much of and buying what you have too little of.

-So what I am going to do?
+So what I am going to do here?
 Well, I will take the asset split from Ray Dalio’s magic formula, and translate that into low-cost ETFs (Exchange Traded Funds) available to everyone, but not only that – I will do so in the European environment.
-Most blogs on investing and tips concerning ETFs are unfortunately based in America, so a European perspective is needed.
-If you are American however,, you can easily follow the same ideas and concepts, but using ETFs available in the United States.
+Most blogs on investing and tips concerning ETFs are unfortunately based in America.
+As a European, I found that lightly annoying.
+Therefore, I found that a European perspective is needed, and will thus be writing primarily from a European’s perspective.
+If you are American however, do not worry.
+You can easily follow the same ideas and concepts, but using ETFs available in the United States.

-In addition to describing the strategy, I will be blogging about my experiences and how the All Seasons Portfolio Strategy works in practice.
-I will write monthly portfolio updates and mix it up with some other relevant content about investing as well, so make sure to subscribe to the newsletter in the page footer or on the right hand side of this post.
+In addition to describing the strategy, I will be blogging about my experiences and how the All Seasons Portfolio strategy works in practice, and give you a summary of recent market developments.
+I will write monthly portfolio updates and mix it up with some other relevant content about investing as well in Insights post, so make sure to subscribe to the newsletter in the page footer or on the right hand side of this post.

 What is the All Seasons Portfolio?